Meal and Rest Breaks From Work Laws

 For a six-hour shift, an employee could receive two 10-minute breaks or a 20-minute lunch break.
-Another option is giving an employee a break after a certain amount of hours of work.
-For example, an employee might receive a fifteen-minute break after every 3 hours of work.
+Another option is giving an employee a break after a certain number of hours of work.
+For example, an employee might receive a 15-minute break after every 3 hours of work.

 When company policy determines break periods, the amount and duration of breaks are set by the employer.

 If you are concerned that you're not receiving the correct amount of break time, check with your state department of labor for information on break time regulations.